Digital Security Explained

 4) Eradication

-Once contained, the root cause must be removed — such as deleting malware, patching vulnerabilities, or resetting compromised credentials.
+The underlying cause is removed — such as malware, vulnerabilities, or compromised credentials.

 5) Recovery

-Systems are restored to normal operations, often from clean backups or rebuilt infrastructure.
+Systems are restored to normal operation, often using clean backups or rebuilt environments.
+Monitoring is increased to ensure the issue does not reappear.

 6) Lessons learned

-Prevention aims to stop incidents from occurring.
-Incident response assumes some incidents will happen and prepares accordingly.
+Prevention aims to reduce the likelihood of incidents.
+Incident response assumes that some incidents will still occur and prepares accordingly.

 Why structured response matters